-What are the Benefits of Rapid Detox Over Other Drug Treatments?
+What are the Benefits of Rapid Detox Over Drug Treatment Programs?

-When a person becomes dependent on opioids, the brain experiences a surge in certain chemicals.
+When a person becomes dependent on opioid drugs, the brain experiences a surge in individual chemicals.
 Specifically, chemicals such as dopamine, norepinephrine, and serotonin.
 These control pain and also cause feelings of pleasure and euphoria.
 Seeking to experience those feelings, an individual will continue taking the opiates and often at an increasing frequency.
 However, with the continuous use, the brain begins to adapt to the substance by adjusting its natural production of those same chemicals, in order to maintain equilibrium.
-In other words, the neurochemical spikes due to continued use of opioid based drugs, cause the body to reduce or cease its natural production to compensate.
-That is how a person becomes physically dependent on opiate based drugs.
+In other words, the neurochemical spikes due to continued use of opioid-based drugs, cause the body to reduce or cease its natural production to compensate.
+That is how a person becomes physically dependent on opiate-based drugs.

 Now, when the person who has become dependent ceases or decreases consumption, he or she will experience withdrawal symptoms.
 Withdrawal begins when the drug’s half-life expires and is no longer active in the bloodstream.
-The symptoms are often very painful, and it can be a tremendous amount of physical and emotional distress.
-It is much safer and better managed when under medical supervision.
+The symptoms are often very painful, and it can cause a tremendous amount of physical and emotional distress.
+Opioid withdrawal is much safer and better managed when under medical supervision.

-An inpatient medical opioid detox means doctors are present and ensure patients safety by monitoring vital signs and managing physical difficulties.
-With this goal in mind and considering the longevity of some opioids like Methadone and Suboxone, Rapid Opioid Detox became the best choice to ensure patients would successfully overcome the withdrawal phase.
+An inpatient medical detox allows doctors to ensure patients safety by continually monitoring vital signs while managing physical discomfort.
+Considering the longevity of some opioids like Methadone and Suboxone and the distress to get through withdrawal, Rapid Opioid Detox is often the best choice to obtain complete detoxification.